BonilhaCaio/BCyto/README.md

 *Note: as Bioconductor currently does not support the Apple M1 (a.k.a. arm64) architecture in native mode, BCyto requires the Intel 64-bit R version (x86_64 arch) to work in Apple M1 computers.
-As such, when downloading R from CRAN, please choose R-x.x.x.pkg, and not R-x.x.x-arm64.pkg.*
+When downloading R from CRAN, please choose R-x.x.x.pkg, and not R-x.x.x-arm64.pkg.*

 ## Usage